Roger Jardine: Change Starts Now Ballot Access

 Change Starts Now did not make it onto the ballot after the Constitutional Court of South Africa dismissed an application by the Independent Candidates Association, which had sought to increase the number of National Assembly seats available to independent candidates from 200 to 350.
 The party released a statement noting its decision not to contest was further "informed by the determination of the Constitutional Court that a ruling on the signature requirement for unrepresented political parties in the upcoming election was not urgent.
 The party was also deeply concerned about the practical implementation of the new novel signature requirement for unrepresented parties."

 Change Starts Now Funding

 The party's funding declarations to the Electoral Commission of South Africa, in accordance with now defunct local party funding transparency laws, show donations totalling R35 820 000 (from three donors) to finance campaign operations for the period 2023/2024.

 Philanthropy and community involvement

-Jardine supports various charitable organizations and formerly served as the Chairman of the Centre for Development and Enterprise.
+Jardine supports various charitable organizations and formerly was the Chairman of the Centre for Development and Enterprise.
 He has also been involved in initiatives aimed at combating racism and xenophobia in Gauteng province.